galvestontx/malicious_prosecution/README.md

 > The official website further states “The primary duty of the prosecutor is not to convict, but to see that justice is done”.
 Let's take a look at Jack Roady's definition of Justice.

 [Official Webpage](https://www.galvestoncountytx.gov/our-county/district-attorney/district-attorney-s-office)

+We now have individuals running the state that are convinced it is alright to interfere in the private affairs of a family, by framing one party with a crime in order to strip the person of any right and enforce an illegal eviction.
+Im certain these people will be punished according to their involvement.
+Such justice is not possible in Texas court's...made clear by this case.
+The false testimony submitted by persons named in the above [document](https://drive.google.com/file/d/1e-7dWshR_VGjhiRWMwYHnGV6fxh7-knF/view?usp=drivesdk) is of little concern (as it is expected), my primary concern is the government response.

 ---
 ***Upcoming Schedule***